 Open Time: 1.30pm-7pm – closed Mon and Bank Holidays

 Margaux is the global renown Médoc wine region near Bordeaux.
 You can take delight in the natural beauty or rejoice wine tasting at the place well-known for its reputation as well as the unrivaled quality of wine produced.
 The French definitely know the best secrets!
 Enjoy the best merlot and cabernet sauvignon you’ve ever had.
+One reason Bourdeaux and even Margaux should be on your list is because of the impeccably tasting wine.

 The list of best places to Bordeaux doesn’t really end here, it is definitely a place which can be better learned by exploration.
 And if you want to witness its beauty, you must add it your France tour package.
+Do not miss out this place at any cost.

 Frequently Asked Questions About Places To Visit In Bordeaux